 Alec Rovensky — information & contact

-Alec is the Residency Director at the Institute for Public Architecture, a 501(c)(3) not-for-profit organization that uses design to challenge social and physical inequities in the city.
-The IPA addresses urgent issues of design and policy by mobilizing its network of activists, professionals, government officials and community stakeholders.
-He is currently overseeing the IPA’s expansion to the Block House on Governors Island in New York Harbor.
+Alec is a first generation Ukrainian, currently based in New York where he is a Residency Director at the Institute for Public Architecture, a 501(c)(3) not-for-profit organization that uses design to challenge social and physical inequities in the city.
+He is currently overseeing the IPA’s overnight residency program for design professionals on Governors Island in New York Harbor.
 He has been with the IPA since 2018.

 Alec has worked as an architectural designer at Jenny Peysin Architecture, a Ukrainian-led design firm based in Greenpoint, Brooklyn.
 He is a member of the Next Generation Council at Madame Architect, a digital publication.
-He has previously worked as an office manager at the Renée Crown Honors Office and as an engineering aide at the World Trade Center site with the Port Authority of NY & NJ.
+Previously, he has worked as an office co-manager at the Renée Crown Honors Office and as an engineering aide at the World Trade Center site with the Port Authority of NY & NJ.

 He holds a Bachelor of Architecture Degree from the Syracuse University School of Architecture.
 In 2021, he completed his senior thesis titled Terra Dispositions, which received a citation in thesis design excellence and was awarded a research grant.